Skip to content

 When you've outgrown your current home, you have important decisions to make about your next steps.
 Will you expand, remodel, or move?
 The home-buying process often requires a few compromises.
 You may have to settle for small bathrooms to get the kitchen of your dreams.
 A home that offers the perfect lot may not have the primary suite or large deck you wanted.
 Fortunately, a home addition can provide exactly the extra space you're missing with every feature on your list.

 Costs are an important consideration when considering expanding your house on the Seacoast.
-Oxland Builders creates quality additions, remodels, and custom homes throughout the Seacoast area.
+Oxland Builders creates quality additions, remodels, and custom homes throughout the Seacoast Maine, Massachusetts, and New Hampshire area.
 We want you to have all of the information you need to make the best decision for your family and situation.
 Of course, we must speak in ranges, but this up-to-date, local information can help you determine how much you’ll need to spend for an addition near Portsmouth, New Hampshire.

 Cost Estimates for Popular Additions Near Portsmouth